senglk/telegram-bot-store-info-sqlite-database/README.md

 ### python-telegram-bot

-A library for the [Telegram Bot API] (https://core.telegram.org/bots/api).
+A library for the [Telegram Bot API](https://core.telegram.org/bots/api).

 You can install or upgrade the python-telegram-bot library with:
 ````